Pump efficiency design

-A pump does not completely convert kinetic energy to pressure energy.
-Some of the energy is always internal or external lost.
+A practical pump will never be able to convert all its kinetic energy to pressure energy.
+Parts of the energy will always be internal or external lost.

-- hydraulic - like disk friction in the impeller, loss due to rapid change in flow direction and change in velocities throughout the pump
+- hydraulic loss - due to disk friction in the impeller, rapid change in flow directions and velocity changes throughout the pump

-- volumetric losses - internal recirculation due to wear in rings and bushes
+- volumetric loss - due to internal re-circulation caused by wear in rings and bushes

-- mechanical losses - friction in seals and bearings
+- mechanical loss - due to friction in seals and bearings

-It is normal to operate a pump in other positions than BEP, but the efficiency will always be lower than in BEP.
+For pumps operating in all other positions - the efficiency will be less than in BEP.